Giuscar/e-commerce-website/README.md

 # E-commerce website
 Scope of this project is the development of an e-commerce application using Symfony, Twig and Bootstrap.

+# Requirements:
+- Docker v.19.03.18

 # How to launch the application
-- The only requirement is Docker.
+Execute the following commands:
-- Launch the command docker-compose up --build to generate the containers.
+- docker-compose up --build
+- CTRL-C
+- docker-compose up -d
+- Connect to client docker container in order to set up the DB environment: a- docker exec -ti client b- php bin/console doctrine:database:create c- php bin/console doctrine:schema:create

-- Connect to the following link http://localhost:8080.
+That's it.
+You can now connect to the following link http://localhost:8080.